 The protection of the Balinese culture has led to some interesting demographic features.
 There are really only four basic kinds of occupations:

-Professionals: The medical and educational system offer both public and private options.
+Professionals: The medical and educational systems offer both public and private options.
 In the public option they are the best in Indonesia, and in the private sector they are at or near western standards.
 There are many international schools.

 The Tourist Industry: is the crown jewel of the economy and can cater to the needs of everyone, from backpackers to rock stars.
 The Balinese are naturally very kind, helpful and friendly.
 Most everyone you encounter will speak English.